'Celebrate Colorado' With Natural Grocers™ From March 3-14

 Colorado residents will find 100-percent organic produce, 100-percent humanely and sustainably raised meats, 100-percent free-range eggs, and 100-percent pasture-based dairy at their local Natural Grocers store.
 The prepackaged bulk selections are 100-percent non-GMO with many organic options, and the company's grocery products must meet strict quality standards and may not contain hydrogenated oils and artificial colors, flavors, sweeteners, and preservatives.
 The Always AffordableSM pricing and special discounts through the {N}power loyalty program are designed to ensure that the highest quality groceries are kept affordable for everyone.

 {N}power is free to join and offers exclusive discounts, digital coupons, rewards benefits, and other members-only features.
-Customers can sign up for {N}power here or by texting organic to 41411v.
+Customers can sign up for {N}power here or by texting organic to 41411iv.

 About Natural Grocers by Vitamin Cottage